 How can we use the planning system to promote sustainable development?
 That is the question this module seeks to answer.
 Students will be introduced to key features of land-use planning and spatial planning systems, with a particular emphasis on the UK, but the module also draws on relevant international experience.
 From this platform, students will then examine how far we can expect planning to help guide society towards more sustainable futures.
 Attention will be given to different models of planning: those which emphasise delivery against sustainability targets; those which emphasise collaboration; and those which emphasise learning.
-A vital thread that runs through the module is the relationship between knowledge and decision-making.
-The second half of the module picks up this thread and introduces students to two key ‘tools’ for promoting sustainability by the application of knowledge to decision-making: Environmental Impact Assessment (EIA) and Strategic Environmental Assessment (SEA).
+A vital thread that runs through the module is the complex relationship between knowledge and decision-making, and debates surrounding the belief that we can achieve ‘more sustainable’ decisions with ‘better information’.
+The second half of the module picks up this thread and introduces students to two key tools for applying environmental knowledge to decision-making: Environmental Impact Assessment (EIA) and Strategic Environmental Assessment (SEA).
 Students will learn about these procedures, step by step, but also gain a critical understanding of the extent to which these tools help to encourage more sustainable forms of development.

 The module will be delivered through a combination of lectures, workshops and in-class discussion groups.
-There will be two two-hour sessions each week.
+There will be two two-hour sessions each week, supplemented by additional workshops.
 Handouts will be made available for each session, summarising the material covered and suggesting additional reading.
 Handouts will be posted in advance on Learning Central.
 Powerpoint presentations will accompany most sessions.
 Only limited use of audio and video is made in this module.

 During all sessions, there is an expectation of student input, either individual, or following in-class group work exercises.
 Students will always be given an appropriate amount of time to prepare for this input.
 In some weeks students will be expected to read and assess written material, or gather some information, which will be used in the following session.

-Students will familiarise themselves with the EIA process, methods used in EIA, EIA in different institutional contexts, and the potential of EIA as an environmental planning and policy-making tool.
+Students will familiarise themselves with EIA and SEA processes, the methods used, and their value as environmental planning and policy-making tools.
 Students will also practise and develop the following:

 The following are useful introductory readings for the module as a whole.
 Each week, additional and more-up-to-date readings will be issued to support the topic being discussed, and these lists will be placed on Learning Central.